 The infrastructure security and available resources depend on the third-party vendor, which might concern some enterprises (FinTech and healthcare come to mind).
 However, you can opt for advanced subscription plans and tenant isolation models with advanced authentication and isolated databases.

-You can’t foresee all development problems lying ahead of you.
+You can’t foresee all modern application development problems lying ahead of you.
 But you can go for some popular approaches that might mitigate them.

-Continuous integration (CI) and continuous delivery (CD) were created to divide web application development into independently managed and delivered components.
+Continuous integration (CI) and continuous delivery (CD) emerged to divide web application development into independently managed and delivered components.
 Simply put, your engineering teams code, test, and integrate the app incrementally.

 Companies can use CI/CD to improve integration testing and code stability.
 For example, you can implement a testable module that compiles and automatically tests code from different developers.
 Consequently, your team will know about errors and incompatibilities as soon as they happen.